retrocomputacion/retrobbs/readme.md

 ```

-In this example, there is two template themes, the `default` theme and a custom theme named `theme2`.
+In this example, there are two template themes, the `default` theme and a custom theme named `theme2`.

 A theme directory contains a subdirectory called `main` which contains the default templates for the BBS core, such as menus, navigation bar, splash screen, etc.
 If a plugin supports templates, it will have its own subdirectory, the templates can be made ad-hoc for the plugin, or override core functions, such as the title bar.